History & Staff

 Started by Lloyd Northam in 1910, the funeral home was originally located at the current site of the Weiser Elks Lodge.
 Sometime during the 1940’s, Billy Jones purchased the operation from Mr. Northam, whereupon it was renamed Northam-Jones.
 Dale Thomason began working for Mr. Jones in the mid-1940’s, and the business was moved from the Idaho Street location to the newly built facility (and current location) at East Court and Second streets in 1949 or 1950.
 Dale Thomason purchased Northam-Jones from Bill and Evelyn Jones in 1966.
 In the late 1970’s Dale asked his son Bob if he’d prefer moving back to Weiser and eventually taking over the family business.
-Bob Thomason took over the reigns in the mid 1980’s held them through the 90’s and for half of the current decade.
-Bob Thomason, in 2005, decided to sell the funeral home to Gary and Debby Trick.
+Bob Thomason took over the reigns in the mid 1980’s held them through the 90’s and through 2005 when he decided to sell the funeral home to Gary and Debby Trick.

 Gary Meeker, Gary and Debby Trick, Yvonne and Gary Jensen, Bob Thomason, Patty Walker, Carole Kunz